-We believe that everyone has a role to play role in supporting one another and recognise that human connection, compassion, and kindness are as vital as medicine and that by fostering relationships and togetherness, we can create healthier, happier communities.
+Everyone has a role to play role in supporting one another and we recognise that human connection, compassion, and kindness are as vital as medicine.
+By fostering these relationships and togetherness, we can create healthier, happier communities.

 Compassionate communities are groups of people who support each other, especially when experiencing serious or life limiting illness, ageing, caregiving, grief or loss.